AztecProtocol/aztec-verifier-contracts/README.md

 Run `bootstrap.sh` to clone git submodules, bootstrap barretenberg and download SRS.

-To regenerate keys + proofs, run `generate_vks_and_proofs.sh`.
+To regenerate keys + proofs, run `./scripts/init.sh`.
 This generates keys and proofs for both the standard and ultra plonk setups.
-Proof are stored in `data/<version>`.

 # Tests